 Students will spend 4 hours per week participating in community-based vision screenings.
 Techniques learned in Principles and Practice of Optometry I will be applied in the delivery of patient care via screenings.
-Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
+Students will be supervised by licensed optometrists who are faculty or auxiliary clinical facultymembers.
 Earning a passing score on the competency exam in the course PPO-I is a prerequisite for matriculating to PCS-I.

-OPTM 7002 Patient Care Services II (1.0 credit hour, HO/P/R/NP)
+OPTM 7002 Patient Care Services II (0.5 credit hour, HO/P/R/NP)

-This clinical course provides direct patient care experiences in the on-campus clinical facility or off-campus eye care facilities.
-Experiential learning is accomplished through hands-on patient care experiences, observations, and case discussions.
-The student will perform a variety of activities including vision screenings, technician and paraoptometric testing, and portions of the patient eye exam up to their training level.
-Members of the Western University faculty, auxiliary clinical faculty members, or licensed optometrists will supervise students.
-Earning a passing grade in PPO-I is a prerequisite for matriculating to PCS-II.
-Students will also participate in lectures and grand round presentations and small groups problem-based learning format.
+This clinical course provides direct patient care experiences in community-based vision screenings.
+The student will perform a variety of activities including vision screenings, technician and paraoptometric testing.
+Techniques learned in Principles and Practice of Optometry I will be applied in the delivery of patient care via screenings.
+Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
+Earning a passing grade in PPO-I is a pre-requisite for matriculation to PCS-II.

-OPTM 7003 Patient Care Services III (1.0 credit hour, HO/P/R/NP)
+OPTM 7003 Patient Care Services III (0.5 credit hour, HO/P/R/NP)

 This clinical course provides direct patient care experiences in the on-campus clinical facility or off-campus eye care facilities.
 Experiential learning is accomplished through hands-on patient care experiences, observations, and case discussions.
 The student will perform a variety of activities including vision screenings, technician and paraoptometric testing, and portions of the patient eye exam up to their training level.
 Licensed optometrists will supervise students.
-Members of the WesternU faculty, auxiliary clinical faculty members, or licensed optometrists will supervise students.
-Earning a passing grade inPPO I-II and PCS II is a prerequisite for matriculating to PCS-III.
+Members of the WesternU faculty, auxiliaryclinical faculty members, or licensed optometrists will supervise students.
+Earning a passing grade in PPO I-II and PCS II is a prerequisite for matriculating to PCS-III.
 Students will also participate in lectures and grand round presentations and small groups problem-based learning format.

-OPTM 7004 Patient Care Services IV (1.0 credit hour, HO/P/R/NP)
+OPTM 7004 Patient Care Services IV (0.5 credit hour, HO/P/R/NP)

-This clinical course provides direct patient care experiences in the on-campus clinical facility or off-campus eye care facilities.
+This clinical course provides direct patient care experiences in the on-campus clinical facility or offcampus eye care facilities.
 Experiential learning is accomplished through hands-on patient care experiences, observations, and case discussions.
 The student will perform a variety of activities including vision screenings, technician and paraoptometric testing, and portions of the patient eye exam up to their training level.
 Basic cardiopulmonary resuscitation for adults and children is also covered.
 Licensed optometrists will supervise students.
 Members of the WesternU faculty, auxiliary clinical faculty members, or licensed optometrists will supervise students.
 Earning a passing grade in PPO-I through III and PCS III is a prerequisite for matriculating to PCS-IV.
 Students will also participate in lectures and grand round presentations and small groups problem-based learning format.